Maharlika Pilipinas Basketball League: 2018–2020: Amateur era

 The Smart Araneta Coliseum (left) served as the venue for the league's inaugural gameday on January 25, 2018.
 The Mayor Vitaliano D. Agan Coliseum (right) is home to the Zamboanga Sikat, one of sixteen teams that joined during the league's national expansion.

 The MPBL began its inaugural season on January 25, 2018, at the Smart Araneta Coliseum in Quezon City.
 The inaugural season featured ten teams, all based in Luzon, with the requirement of each team having three homegrown players.
 In the opening game, the Parañaque Patriots scored a 70–60 victory over the Caloocan Supremos.
 The playoffs only had eight teams due to the small size, concluding with the Batangas City Athletics winning the inaugural title in the 2018 finals against the Muntinlupa Cagers.

 In the 2018–19 season, the league added sixteen expansion teams, bringing the total to 26 teams.
 Five of the sixteen expansions are based in Visayas and Mindanao, thus marking the league's national expansion.
 The North and South Divisions were introduced and the playoff pool doubled to sixteen teams, eight per division.
 The league also placed roster restrictions on teams, only allowing one Filipino-foreigner and up to five ex-professional players, intended to maintain parity and preserve the league's grassroots foundations.
-However, the classification of and restrictions on Filipino-foreigners was critized by fans, coaches, and players, particularly other Filipino-foreigners including Rob Reyes and Abu Tratter.
+However, the classification of and restrictions on Filipino-foreigners was criticized by fans, coaches, and players, particularly other Filipino-foreigners including Rob Reyes and Abu Tratter.
 The rule would later be relaxed in future seasons.
 The 2018–19 season also saw the inaugural edition of the MPBL All-Star Game, which was held at the SM Mall of Asia Arena in Pasay.
 The San Juan Knights won the title that season against the Davao Occidental Tigers in the 2019 national finals, which is to date, the only series to go the full length of five games.

 John Wilson was a key player in San Juan's 2019 championship run and, in 2020, became the first player in the league to score 1,000 points.

 The following 2019–20 season featured 31 teams participating in the league, the most the league had in its history, adding six expansion teams but also saw its first departing team, the Mandaluyong El Tigre.
 Roster restrictions were also relaxed, allowing more Filipino-foreigners and ex-professional players to play in the league.
 This season also saw the debut of the International Invasion series, which saw games being played in the United Arab Emirates and in Canada.